Is Bottled, Distilled, Chlorinated Or Filtered Water Best For Cats?

 Besides providing beneficial water, there is more that we can do to make our cats’ drinking experience healthful.
 The first of course, recommended by Veterinarians around the globe, is to use a cat fountain.
 But not a plastic fountain.

-The reason cats are so attracted to a fountain is that in nature only moving water is safe.
+The reason cats are so attracted to fountains is that in nature only moving water is safe.
 Stagnant water harbors all manner of potentially deadly bacteria and cats, still being very much ‘in the wild’, are instinctively aware of this.
 This is why so many cats stir their water or push their water bowl.
 They want to see the water moving.
 This is also why they drink from the toilet which often shows moving water or want the tap turned on and this is why so many vets and cat owners testify to how much better their cats are hydrated when they are given a fountain.
 It gives them clearly, audibly moving water, which is in fact, fresher as well as it recirculates and oxygenates.

 Another way to help improve the quality of cats’ drinking water is to use activated charcoal, offered in various filter mediums for most cat fountains.
 Activated charcoal, or carbon, can interact with and absorb a range of toxins, drugs, viruses, bacteria, fungus, and chemicals found in water and improve taste and remove odors.
 It does not remove minerals, salts or dissolved inorganic compounds.
 It is used in emergency rooms of both hospitals and veterinarian clinics for the purpose of detoxifying.
 Even ingested it has no negative side effects and can be very beneficial in removing a wide range of toxins.